ICRAR/daliuge/docs/development/app_development/bash_components.rst

 Bash Components
 ===============
-These are probably the easiest components to implement and for simple ones it is possible to do all the 'development' in EAGLE.
+This type of components are probably the easiest to implement and for simple ones it is possible to do all the 'development' in EAGLE.

 'Hello World' in Bash through EAGLE
 -----------------------------------